 5. Account Currencies

-Often , you trade financial instruments denominated in multiple currencies.
-Hence, to minimise the possibility of incurring currency conversion fees, it is important to analyse account options for base currency and currency balances.
+Often, you trade financial instruments denominated in multiple currencies.
+Hence, to minimize the possibility of incurring currency conversion fees, it is essential to analyze account options for base currency and currency balances.

 DEGIRO’s account currencies

 DEGIRO offers three pan-European base currencies: EUR, CHF, and GBP, automatically selected per the investor’s country of residence.
 If the investor’s country of residence has a local currency that is different from those mentioned above, the account base currency will be set to EUR.
 Yet, in such cases, local currency deposits will still be accepted.
 However, they will be automatically converted by DEGIRO, generating an implicit conversion fee, and only then credited, already in EUR, to the client’s account.
 (E.g., If you are a Poland-based investor and transfer funds to your DEGIRO account in PLN, the automatically converted [post-fee] equivalent EUR amount will be credited).